-- (a) Woollen Yarn Manufacture. - (b) Worsted Yarn Manufacture (English and Continental systems). - (c) Designing, Weaving, and Textile Manufacturing. - (d) Finishing of Textile Fabrics.
+- (a) Woollen Yarn Manufacture.

+(b) Worsted Yarn Manufacture.

+- (c) Designing, Weaving, and Textile Manufacturing.

+- (d) Finishing of Textile Fabrics.

-Each branch possesses a complete plant of machinery designed and constructed for the demonstration of the technicalities of the various processes of manufacture.
+Each branch possesses a complete plant of machinery designed and constructed for the demonstration of the technicalities of the various processes.

-The experiments made on the scouring, blending, carding, combing, spinning, weaving, and finishing machines are primarily conducted for showing the nature and results of certain methods of work.
-Records of the experiments are made during the session, and students receive specimens of materials, yarns, and fabrics.
+All the experiments made on the scouring, blending, carding, combing, spinning, weaving, dyeing, and finishing machines are primarily conducted for showing the nature and results of certain methods of work.
+The student records the experiments made during the session, and receives actual specimens of materials, yarns, and fabrics.

-The scheme of teaching, as it relates to mechanical operations, is devised to give as varied an experience in spinning and textile manufacturing as possible, and also to supplement the lecture courses of study.
+The scheme of teaching, as it relates to mechanical operations, is devised to give as varied an experience in spinning and textile manufacturing as possible, and also to supplement practically, in an efficient way, the lecture courses of study.

 The Spinning Buildings are equipped with machinery for treating fine, medium, and coarse wools from the raw or greasy state to the spun yarn, whether on the worsted or woollen system, and for the construction of single, folded and fancy twist threads.
-There is also a plant for carbonizing and extracting.